empierre/MyDomoAtHome/README.md

   - Setup: http://domoticz.com/wiki/ImperiHome
   - Remember to add the gateway in the local networks under setup in domoticz !
   - Support: http://www.domoticz.com/forum/viewtopic.php?f=5&t=2713
-  - to send domoticz.db for an undeteced device: domoticz at e-nef.com
+  - to send domoticz.db for an undetected device: domoticz at e-nef.com